-The purpose of this chapter is to identify the reporting requirements for the Letter of Representation (LOR), which must be submitted to the Auditor General of Canada and to the Deputy Receiver General for Canada.
-The Letter of Representation serves as a written confirmation by management to the Auditor General and to the signatories of the consolidated financial statements of the Government of Canada that management is responsible for the financial information to be included in the audited consolidated financial statements of the Government of Canada contained in the Public Accounts of Canada.
-It also confirms that management has disclosed all important and relevant information to the external auditor.
+The purpose of this chapter is to identify the reporting requirements for the Letter of Representation (LOR), which must be submitted to the Deputy Receiver General for Canada and to the Auditor General of Canada.
+The Letter of Representation serves as a written confirmation by management to the signatories of the consolidated financial statements of the Government of Canada that management is responsible for the financial information to be included in the audited consolidated financial statements of the Government of Canada contained in the Public Accounts of Canada.
+By also submitting to the Auditor General, it confirms that management has disclosed all important and relevant information to the external auditor.